Konloch/Jaxon/README.md

 + @SJC: Instructions for the compiler to perform special treatment of the current method or the subsequent code.
     + For example marking the current method as an interrupt handler using @SJC.Interrupt or marking static final arrays as immutable and thus to be kept in flash using @SJC.Flash.

-## Jaxon Community Projects
+### Jaxon Community Projects
-+ Since the SJC community is so small I've decided to consolidate all the source code into one mono repo.
-+ The idea behind this is to provide one singular resource to introduce SJC with real projects, not just templates.
-+ This will be slowly maintained by myself - this is an open invitation for anyone to submit their SJC project and preform any edits you think are needed.
++ Jaxon packages are hosted in the [Community Projects](https://github.com/Konloch/Jaxon/tree/master/community-projects) area of the repo.

 ## Requirements
 + Jaxon runs out of the box without any requirements.